abdelzaki/notes/devops/notes_docker.md

     - files which are used to build docker image

 - Image:
-    - it is a build docker files which can be ran
+    - it is compiled docker files

 - container:
-    - it is the image when it is ran, run time instance of the image
+    - run time instance of the image

-- Container would user the Kernel to run the services
+- Container would user the Kernel to run the services.

+- docker desktop:
+    - software in Windows
+    - allow us to create linux container or windows container

 - every container has main process which would have id 1 if this process exists the container would exit